 (4) A transfer approved and registered under section 78 of the principal Act shall be deemed to have been approved and registered under section 78 of the principal Act as amended by this Act.

-”.

-11 The Acts Amendment (Petroleum) Act 1990 s.
-203(2), (3), (4), (5), (6) and (7) reads as follows:
+12 The Acts Amendment (Petroleum) Act 1990 s.
+203(2), (3), (4), (5), (6) and (7) read as follows:

-“

 (2) Subject to this section, sections 81 and 81A of the principal Act as amended by this Act apply in relation to dealings evidenced by instruments executed after the commencement of this section.